Meera-W/Travel-India-Memos/travel/README.md

-# Travel-India-Memos
+# Travel-India-Memos :airplane:

 <a href="https://ibb.co/Q6YKXwr"><img src="https://i.ibb.co/D7wRL25/ti1.png" alt="ti1" border="0"></a>

 ## Introduction
 This is a code repository for our web technology project for 2021.
-It is a fu
+It is a full-stack project built using the MERN stack.

+- [x] MongoDB
+- [x] Express
+- [x] React
+- [x] Node

 The main aim of the project was to create a blogging site for users so that they could easily upload their information, articles and blogs related to their travel experiences in India.
 The site is simple and user-friendly and enables users to write about tourist attractions in various cities and states of India.